 Merging Li and Cs into the same ODT while preserving their phase-space densities can be challenging, especially when the two species have significantly different temperatures.
 To overcome this issue, we execute evaporative cooling for each species in their separate traps, thereby reducing the temperature difference between them.

 The Cs atoms undergo evaporation in the Cs ODT following their transfer from the dRSC lattice.
-Initially, we hold the Cs atoms in the Cs ODT for one second with a bias magnetic field of 100 G and a field gradient of 31 G/cm.
+Initially, we hold the Cs atoms in the Cs ODT for 1 s with a bias magnetic field of 100 G and a field gradient of 31 G/cm.
 We empirically select the bias magnetic field to enhance the evaporation efficiency.
-We perform Cs forced evaporation by abruptly changing the field to 870 G and gradually reducing the field gradient (see Fig.\ref{fig:expt_proc}).
-As the gradient diminishes, the weak 1064-nm trap slowly opens, allowing the hotter atoms to evaporate.
+We perform Cs forced evaporation by abruptly changing the field to 870 G and gradually reducing the magnetic-field gradient (see Fig.\ref{fig:expt_proc}).
+As the field gradient diminishes, the weak 1064-nm trap slowly opens, allowing the hotter atoms to evaporate.
 We select 870~G as the bias field value to ensure that the Li atoms, situated 3 mm above Cs, avoid the Li Feshbach resonance at 894~G \cite{CRPhys.12.4}.